 Seated Guided Meditation Script

 Meditation is one of those things that will have a positive impact on your life.
-When things get crazy in our modern world, all you need is one or two minutes to reset and revitalize your mind.
+When things get crazy in our modern world, you only need one or two minutes to reset and revitalize your mind.
 The clarity of thought brings solutions, and your calm attitude is something other people around you can feel.

 There are only two steps, so this is by far the easiest meditation process to learn, but just because it is simple doesn’t mean it isn’t powerful.
 Children as young as three can do it.
 And here’s a secret: it’s the platform used in many advanced mediation techniques.
 You can teach this to anyone who can follow two steps.
 It calms the mind and allows us to enter a moment of silence.

 Start by directing our attention to our posture.
 Keep your spine upright but comfortable.
 Don’t strain.
-Place your hands in any relaxed manner.
+Place your hands in a relaxed manner.
 It’s best not to cross your legs.
 Be gentle with yourself.
 We know the mind has a natural tendency to wonder, so don’t think you are doing something wrong if you get off track.

 “Being present is the actor’s job.
 Being aware of your body, in space, and the emotions that are occurring inside is essential.
 Well, quite simply, the more aware one is of yourself, of your surroundings, of other people-the more likely you are to respond truthfully.” — Sandra Oh